seamus-sloan/sadb/README.md

 Whether you're running `adb install com.example.app` over and over again on multiple different connected devices or if you're just too lazy to type in `adb shell pm packages list | grep some.package.name`, `sadb` makes those commands runnable on multiple devices and defines some "aliases" to make those commands easier for you.

-- Can't remember how to see your device's IP address ad don't want to go through wifi settings?
+- Can't remember how to see your device's IP address and don't want to go through wifi settings?
   - `sadb ip`
 - Trying to connect over wifi but you can't remember the commands?
   - `sadb wifi`